Every Minnesota chiropractor is impacted by decisions made at the state capitol.

 - Supporting today will assist in getting support for our profession in the future

-2019 Legislative Priorities
+2021 Legislative Priorities

 - No Fault Automobile Insurance.
 Minnesota’s current no fault automobile insurance system must protect the patient’s ability to choose the provider of his or her choice and to receive the necessary health care for injuries resulting from accidents covered by no fault automobile insurance while fraud, waste, and abuse in the current system must be eliminated in collaboration with all impacted stakeholders.

 - Other Chiropractic Issues.
 From time-to-time federal and state legislation is introduced that may impact the Chiropractic profession in Minnesota.
-The MCA will actively monitor and work on these issues in Minnesota, and through the American Chiropractic Association on the federal level, to promote Chiropractic in Minnesota and access to all Minnesotans.
+The MCA will actively monitor and work on these issues, and through the American Chiropractic Association on the federal level, to promote Chiropractic in Minnesota and access to all Minnesotans.

 In order to protect and advance the chiropractic profession in Minnesota, we must develop and maintain a strong grass roots organization through a volunteer KEY DOCTOR PROGRAM.